Baked Marmalade Sponge

 Are you following Meal Plan 1?

 If so, this baked sponge can be eaten at any time during the week when you need the calories.
 Would be lovely as a Sunday tea, or maybe after Sunday lunch for a real blowout.
-If you are following the planner in full, then you can afford the blow out and still spend only £1 a day
+If you are following the planner in full, then you can afford the blow out and still spend the minimum.

 How to make Baked Marmalade Sponge